Traditional German Red Cabbage – Oma's Rotkohl

 - Bring to a simmer and cover.
 Simmer for about 30 - 60 minutes or until cabbage is tender.
 Add a little water, as necessary, and stir occasionally during simmering.

 - Once cabbage is tender, add vinegar.
-This will give the cabbage that beautiful red colour.
+This will give the cabbage that beautiful red color.
 Taste, and season with more salt, cloves, pepper, sugar, and/or extra vinegar as needed.

-- Mix cornstarch with cold water and slowly stir in just enough to thicken the red cabbage liquid.
+- Mix cornstarch with cold water and slowly stir in just enough to thicken the liquid.
 Serve and enjoy!

 Notes/Hints:

-- If you only have whole cloves, you can cut your onion in half and stud the cut side with 4 to 6 whole cloves.
-Omit the sautéing part for the onion.
-Remove the onion (with the cloves) before serving.
+- If using whole cloves, halve the onion and stud the cut side with 4 to 6 cloves.
+Skip sautéing and remove the onion before serving.

 * * * * *